Sheldon Church Ruins | Beaufort County, SC | c. 1755

 If you’ve ever driven into or out of Charleston, you’ve likely passed very close to this place without even knowing it.
 But just along your route was some incredible history that I would encourage you to visit on your next visit to the Low Country.
 As you approach the gates, take in the sounds, the air, the shadows from the trees, and the mysterious property before you.
 Grand columns bookend a hollow space that used to provide sanctuary to some of America’s earliest European settlers.

-He would marry a woman in named Mary with whom he raised 5 children in Prince William Parish until her death in 1745.
 After her passing, he turned his focus to building a new church and thus was born the plans for Sheldon Church.
-The church was completed by 1757 and an inagurral Anglican service was held here.
+The church was completed by 1757 and an inaugural Anglican service was held here.
 In these years before the American Revolution, this impressive brick structure, thought to be the first Greek Revival style church, served a congregation here before this was the United States.